 Frankly, I don’t pay much attention to the brand so I somehow missed that point in time when their Extreme Diver line was rebranded as Seastrong collection.
 The collection is divided into two parts with more expensive pieces being powered by self-winding mechanisms and more affordable ones getting not so fancy quartz calibers.

-While most quartz-powered versions look like exact twins of their automatic-powered siblings, this new Alpina Seastrong Diver 300 Chronograph Big Date seems to dwell in a market niche of its own.
+While most quartz-powered versions look like exact twins of their automatic-powered siblings, this new Alpina Seastrong Diver 300 Chronograph Big Date dwells in a market niche of its own.
 Perhaps, it has something to do with the “Big Date” part of its name: Alpina doesn’t have a respective mechanical movement that would allow for such a dial layout.

-The rest, including the shape and size of its stainless steel case, as well as styling of its broad hour and minute hands (and other elements of the dial) seems to be virtually identical.
+The rest, including the shape and size of its stainless steel case, as well as styling of its broad hour and minute hands (and other elements of the dial) is virtually identical.
 Or, at least, I don’t see any serious differences here save for the shape of its applied hour markers.

 The case still comes in the same 44 mm width that gives the timekeeper a sort of muscular presence.
 It also significantly limits the number of model’s loyal customers since, being as large as it is, the watch may look quite massive (but not ridiculously so, which is a plus) on a normal wrist.